 Who Is Getting a Master’s Degree in Wildlife Management?

 At the countrywide level, the racial-ethnic distribution of wildlife majors is as follows:

 |Hispanic or Latino||9|

-Americans aren’t the only ones with an interest in Wildlife.
+Wildlife appeals to people across the globe.
 About 5.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Wildlife Management Majors Make?

 Wildlife majors often go into careers where salaries can range from $59,260 to $67,760 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Wildlife Management